Friedrich Haas: Squadron leader and death

 On 1 February 1945, Haas succeeded Hauptmann Erich Hartmann as Staffelkapitän (squadron leader) of 4.
 Staffel of JG 52.
 On 1 March, this Staffel was renamed and became the 5.
 Staffel of JG 52.
 At the same time, the former 5.
 Staffel was also renamed and became the 6.
 Staffel.
 At the time, II.
 Gruppe was based at Veszprém in Hungary.

-Haas was shot down over Vienna on 9 April 1945 and, though he managed to bail out from his Bf 109 G at low altitude, he struck the vertical stabilizer and fell to his death.
+On 6 April 1945, II.
+Gruppe moved to an airfield named "Garonne" located near Fels am Wagram.
+Operating from this airfield on 9 April, Haas was shot down over Vienna and though he managed to bail out from his Bf 109 G at low altitude, he struck the vertical stabilizer and fell to his death.
 He was posthumously awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) in April.
 Haas was succeeded by Leutnant Paul Linxen as commander of 5.
 Staffel.
-He is buried in Oberwölbling, Austria.
+At the time, Haas was credited with 74 aerial victories, making him the fifth most successful fighter pilot of II.
+Gruppe.
+He is buried at the Oberwölbling German war cemetery in Wölbling, Austria (Block 2, Row 9, Grave 401).

 Summary of career

 Aerial victory claims

-According to Barbas, Obermaier and Spick, Haas was credited with 74 aerial victories claimed in 385 combat missions.
+According to US historian David T. Zabecki, Haas was credited with 74 aerial victories.
+The authors Barbas, Jacobs, Obermaier and Spick also list him with 74 aerial victories claimed in 385 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 50 aerial victory claims recorded on the Eastern Front.